Xylose isomerase: Active site and mechanism

 Xylose isomerase has a structure that is based on eight alpha/beta barrels that create an active site holding two divalent magnesium ions.
 Xylose isomerase enzymes exhibit a TIM barrel fold with the active site in the centre of the barrel and a tetrameric quaternary structure.
 PDB structures are available in the links in the infobox to the right.
 The protein is a tetramer where paired barrels are nearly coaxial, which form two cavities in which the divalent metals are both bound to one of the two cavities.
 The metals are in an octahedral geometry.
-Metal site 1 binds the substrate tightly, while metal site two binds the substrate loosely.
-Both share an acid residue Glutamic acid 216 of the enzyme that bridges the two cations.
-Two basic amino acids surround the negative charged ligands to neutralize them.
+Metal site 1 binds the substrate tightly, while metal site 2 binds the substrate loosely.
+Both share an acid residue, Glutamic acid 216 of the enzyme, that bridges the two cations.
+Two basic amino acids surround the negatively charged ligands to neutralize them.
 The second cavity faces the metal cavity and both cavities share the same access route.
-The second cavity is hydrophobic in nature, and has an important histidine residue that is activated by an aspartate residue that is hydrogen bonded to it.
+The second cavity is hydrophobic, and has a histidine residue activated by an aspartate residue that is hydrogen bonded to it.
 This histidine residue is important in the isomerization of glucose.

 In the isomerization of glucose, Histidine 53 is used to catalyze the proton transfer of O1 to O5; the diagram for the ring opening mechanism is shown below.
 The first metal, mentioned earlier, coordinates to O3 and O4, and is used to dock the substrate.

-In the isomerization of xylose, crystal data has shown that xylose sugar binds to the enzyme in an open chain conformation.
-Metal 1 binds to O2 and O4, and once bound, metal 2 binds to O1 and O2 in the transition state, and these interactions along with a lysine residue help catalyze the hydride shift necessary for isomerization.
+In the isomerization of xylose, crystal data shows that xylose binds to the enzyme as an open chain.
+Metal 1 binds to O2 and O4, and once bound, metal 2 binds to O1 and O2 in the transition state.
+These interactions along with a lysine residue help catalyze the hydride shift necessary for isomerization.
 The transition state consists of a high energy carbonium ion that is stabilized through all the metal interactions with the sugar substrate.